listyantidewi1/masak-apa-v2/design.md

     	FOREIGN KEY("ingredients_id") REFERENCES "ingredients"("id")
     )

-`instructions` table: to store instructions of recipes
+`instructions` table: to store instructions of recipes.
+It's related to `recipes` referenced by the `id`.

     CREATE TABLE "instructions" (
     	"id"	INTEGER NOT NULL,